stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/r.md

 Note that sometimes it can take awhile to install and compile R packages, in some cases up to 30 minutes.
 ## R GUIs

-Its best to edit and test your R code locally on your laptop/destop and then scp/rsync your code/data over to Sherlock.
-If you need to bring up the R GUI remember to ssh with the -XY options in order to enable X11 forwarding on Sherlock.
+It's best to edit and test your R code locally on your laptop/destop and then scp/rsync your code/data over to Sherlock.
+If you need to bring up the R GUI, remember to [ssh] with the -XY options in order to enable X11 forwarding on Sherlock.

 ```
 ssh -XY <sunetid>@login.sherlock.stanford.edu